Genocides in history (World War I through World War II): Holodomor

 Memorial to victims of the Holodomor in Kharkiv.

 During the Soviet famine of 1930–1933, Ukraine, Kazakhstan and some densely populated regions of Russia were all affected, but the highest number of deaths occurred in Ukraine.
 The events which occurred there are referred to as the Holodomor and they are also recognised as a genocide by multiple governments.
-The famine was caused by a variety of factors with different explanations depending on the scholar.
+The famine was caused by a variety of factors with different explanations for them depending on the opinion of the scholar.
 According to Simon Payaslian, the scholarly consensus classifies the Soviet famine (at least the famine in Ukraine) as a genocide, but some scholars say that it remains a significant issue in modern politics and they do not believe that Soviet policies would fall under the legal definition of genocide.
 Several scholars have disputed the belief that the famine was a genocidal act which was committed by the Soviet government, including J. Arch Getty, Stephen G. Wheatcroft, R. W. Davies, and Mark Tauger.
 Getty says that the "overwhelming weight of opinion among scholars working in the new archives ... is that the terrible famine of the 1930s was the result of Stalinist bungling and rigidity rather than some genocidal plan."
 Wheatcroft says that the Soviet government's policies during the famine were criminal acts of fraud and manslaughter, though not outright murder or genocide.
 While Wheatcroft rejects the genocide characterisation of the famine, he states that "the grain collection campaign was associated with the reversal of the previous policy of Ukrainisation."

 A 2020 Journal of Genocide Research article by Oleh Wolowyna estimated a total of 8.7 million deaths across the entire Soviet Union, including 3.9 million in Ukraine, 3.3 million in Russia, and 1.3 million in Kazakhstan, plus a lower number in other republics.
 According to the All-Union census of 1926–1937, the rural population in the North Caucasus decreased by 24%.
 In the Kuban alone, from November 1932 to the spring of 1933, the number of documented victims of famine was 62,000.
 According to other historians, the real death toll is many times higher.
 For example, one paper estimates over 14% of the Krasnodar Oblast which roughly includes the Kuban perished due to the famine.
 The self-identification of the Ukrainian population of Kuban decreased from 915,000 in 1926, to 150,000 in 1939.